- Explain real GDP, recessionary gaps, and inflationary gaps

 - Interest rates also play a significant role in determining how much investment a firm will make.
 Just as individuals need to borrow money to purchase homes, so businesses need financing when they purchase big ticket items.
 The cost of investment thus includes the interest rate.
 Even if the firm has the funds, the interest rate measures the opportunity cost of purchasing business capital.
 Lower interest rates stimulate investment spending and higher interest rates reduce it.

 Many factors can affect the expected profitability on investment.
-For example, if the price of energy declines, then investments that use energy as an input will yield higher profits.
+For example, if the energy prices decline, then investments that use energy as an input will yield higher profits.
 If government offers special incentives for investment (for example, through the tax code), then investment will look more attractive; conversely, if government removes special investment incentives from the tax code, or increases other business taxes, then investment will look less attractive.
 As Keynes noted, business investment is the most variable of all the components of aggregate demand.

 What Determines Government Spending?